sindresorhus/sindresorhus.github.com/_apps/dato.md

 #### Why is Dato not showing week 53?

 That is called [ISO week-numbering](https://en.wikipedia.org/wiki/ISO_week_date).
-See the below answer.
+Change [this system setting](https://apple.stackexchange.com/questions/191445/standard-iso-8601-week-number-in-calendar-app/209340#209340).

+#### Why is Dato showing the last days of December as week 1?

+Same answer as above.

 #### How can I change the week number to [ISO 8601](https://en.wikipedia.org/wiki/ISO_week_date) format?